zingale/computational_astrophysics/content/machine-learning/machine-learning-types.md

 Some popular methods (see the [Wikipedia page for nice descriptions](https://en.wikipedia.org/wiki/Machine_learning#Models)) include:

-* artifical neural networks : these mimic neurons and their connections in the brain and are trained on data to set weights that then allow us to make predictions.
+* artificial neural networks : these mimic neurons and their connections in the brain and are trained on data to set weights that then allow us to make predictions.